-Cohorts are site-wide, or category-wide groups, that can be created by site administrators, and any other users with the relevant permissions.
-The benefit of using cohorts is you can perform bulk actions for everyone grouped in a cohort – for example, you can enroll an entire cohort into a class.
-To enrol users by cohorts, you will need to add the Cohort-Syn Enrollment plugin as an enrollment method for the course.
-As well, the Moodle administrator will need to enable the CohortSyn enrolment plugin site-wide.
+Cohorts are site-wide, or category-wide groups, that can be created by site administrators and any other users with the relevant permissions.
+The benefit of using cohorts is that is enables you to perform bulk actions for everyone grouped in a cohort.
+For example, you can enroll an entire cohort into a class.
+To enroll users by cohorts, you will need to add the Cohort-Syn Enrollment plugin as an enrollment method for the course.
+As well, the Moodle administrator will need to enable the Cohort-Syn enrolment plugin site-wide.

-Teachers can add cohorts to courses by default, but Moodle managers or admin can hide certain cohorts from teachers by unchecking the ‘Visible’ box in the Cohort settings, or by clicking the icon of the eye on the Cohorts screen.
+Instructors can add cohorts to courses by default, but Moodle managers or admin can hide certain cohorts from teachers by unchecking the ‘Visible’ box in the Cohort settings, or by clicking the eye icon on the Cohorts screen.

 Customer Relationship Management System Integrations

-Customer Relationship Management (CRM) Systems provide deep value for sales teams and organizations at large due to the capacity to track, automate and organize interactions with customers.
+Customer Relationship Management (CRM) Systems provide deep value for sales teams and organizations due to the capacity to track, automate and organize interactions with customers.
 Organizations who use Moodle for partner, client, channel or sales training began to see the benefit of having learning information synced with Salesforce.
-As such a number of integrations have been developed
+A number of integrations have been developed as described below.

 SugarCRM can be integrated through CourseCRM, a custom implementation of SugarCRM.
-Integrating directly with Moodle and your eCommerce store: lead, contact, sales and learner activity data is synced into SugarCRM to provide extensive reporting and analytic data.
+Integrating directly with Moodle and your eCommerce store enable lead, contact, sales and learner activity data to be synced with SugarCRM to provide extensive reporting and analytics capabilities.

 Salesforce Integration with EnlightenCRM

-The challenges that organizations delivering online training encounter have to do with managing their learners.
-These include issues like scalability, cost, accessibility, and integration with a CRM systems.
-EnlightenCRM integrates Totara and Moodle LMS with salesforce.
-With this integration tool, you can collect all Moodle and Totara registrations in salesforce, and manage them in that system.
-The integrated platform also delivers automation and enhanced reporting, and it provides training content to customers, partners and employees that is mobile-friendly.
+The challenges that organizations can encounter when delivering online training have to do with managing their learners.
+These include issues like scalability, cost, accessibility and integration with a CRM system.
+EnlightenCRM integrates Moodle with Salesforce.
+With this integration tool, you can collect all Moodle registrations in Salesforce, and manage them in that system.
+The integrated platform also delivers automation and enhanced reporting, and provides training content to customers, partners and employees that is mobile-friendly.